jonashackt/pulumi-talk/README.md

-#### Comparing Infrastructure-as-Code tools is hard!
+# Comparing Infrastructure-as-Code tools is hard!

 !->; Provisioning vs. Configuration Management tools (see https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c?gi=cfad03e3531b)

+__Configure existing servers: Ansible, Chef, Puppet, Saltstack__

+__Issues the creation of servers ("provisioning"): Cloudformation, Terraform, Pulumi__

-----> BUT: the lines blur! could do some CM tasks with Terraform, but you can do every single provisioning task with Ansible!
-(AND it's Master AND agentless!)
+----> BUT: the lines blur!
+Let's have a look at Ansible's cloud modules: https://docs.ansible.com/ansible/latest/modules/list_of_cloud_modules.html

+could do some CM tasks with Terraform, but you can do every single provisioning task with Ansible!

-#### The academic comparison: "Mutable vs. Immutable infrastructure"
+### The central problem in IaC: configuration drift!

 See https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c#b264

+> The academic comparison: "Mutable vs. Immutable infrastructure"

 __Mutable: Ansible, Chef, Puppet, Saltstack__

 > For example, if you tell Ansible to install a new version of OpenSSL, it’ll run the software update on your existing servers and the changes will happen in-place.
 Over time, as you apply more and more updates, each server builds up a unique history of changes.
 This often leads to a phenomenon known as configuration drift,

---> simply: same servers, changed every time.
+--> simply: same servers, changed every time. (focus on configuration management)

 __Immutable: Pulumi, Terraform__

 > If you’re using a provisioning tool such as Terraform to deploy machine images created by Docker or Packer, then every “change” is actually a deployment of a new server (just like every “change” to a variable in functional programming actually returns a new variable).
 For example, to deploy a new version of OpenSSL, you would create a new image using Packer or Docker with the new version of OpenSSL already installed, deploy that image across a set of totally new servers, and then undeploy the old servers.

---> simply: new servers, every time.
+--> simply: new servers, every time. (focus on provisioning)

 __Opinion__: Like most academic classification, this doesn't apply in practice!